Programming Wireless Security through Learning-Aided Spatiotemporal Digital Coding Metamaterial Antenna: DM enabled by space-time digitally-coded MTM-LWAs

-Fig. \ref{fig:All-1D} illustrates pattern of the generated harmonics from a $1$D space-time digitally-coded MTM-LWA whose coding sequence is obtained by solving the above MINLP for different parameters $L$, $N$ and $\theta_0$ where $\beta_0p=-18^\circ$, $\beta_1p=15^\circ$, $p=1.5$ cm, and $f_0=1.95$ GHz.
-Specifically, Fig. \ref{fig:All-1D}.a represents the harmonic patterns for $N=9$ and $L=2$.
-This figure indicates that the coding sequences result in a very small value for all the harmonics at the desired angle $\theta_0=88$ while the level of harmonics increases as one gets further away from $\theta_0$.
+Figure \ref{fig:All-1D} illustrates pattern of the generated harmonics from a $1$D space-time digitally-coded MTM-LWA whose coding sequence is obtained by solving the above MINLP for different parameters $L$, $N$ and $\psi_0$, where $\beta_0p=-18^\circ$, $\beta_1p=15^\circ$, $p=1.5$ cm, and $f_0=1.95$ GHz.
+Specifically, Figure \ref{fig:All-1D}.a represents the harmonic patterns for $N=9$ and $L=2$.
+This figure indicates that the coding sequences result in a very small value for all the harmonics at the desired angle $\psi_0=88^\circ$ while the level of harmonics increases as one gets further away from $\psi_0$.
 This indeed means that the received constellation will not be interfered with in the desired angle while it would be perturbed in the other angles.
-Fig. \ref{fig:All-1D}.b shows that increasing the number of unit cells is very effective towards increasing the level of harmonics in the undesired directions which lead to more perturbance for the signal received by Eve.
-Alternatively, the effect of increasing the number of time steps $L$ is highlighted in Fig. \ref{fig:All-1D}.c where the level of harmonics has increased for the undesired directions, although at the expense of increasing them for the desired angle as well.
-This actually translates to trading off some reliability to gain security.
-Another important functionality of our proposed architecture is illustrated in Figs. \ref{fig:All-1D}.d and \ref{fig:All-1D}.e where it is shown that one is able to achieve DM for different given desired angles by using the proper coding sequences obtained from solving the above MINLP.
-This would indeed reduce the complexity of the overall architecture compared to the existing time-modulated phased-arrays systems achieving DM \cite{OFDM_DM,OurACM} as it circumvents the need for the phase shifters.
+Figure \ref{fig:All-1D}.b shows that increasing the number of unit cells not only improves antenna directivity with a narrower main beam but also effectively increases the level of higher-order harmonics in undesired directions, leading to more interference for the signal received by Eve.
+Furthermore, as will be demonstrated in Figures \ref{fig:Bers-All}.a and \ref{fig:Bers-All}.b, increasing the number of unit cells results in a more rapid increase in BER as one moves further from the desired angle compared to the case with a lower $N$, resulting in higher levels of security against Eve.
+On the other hand, increasing the number of time steps $L$, as illustrated in Figure \ref{fig:All-1D}.c, increases the level of harmonics in undesired directions at the expense of increasing them in the desired direction as well, representing a trade-off between reliability and security.
+Another important functionality of our proposed architecture is illustrated in Figures \ref{fig:All-1D}.d and \ref{fig:All-1D}.e where it is shown that one is able to achieve DM for different given desired angles by using the proper coding sequences obtained from solving the above MINLP.
+This would indeed reduce the complexity of the overall architecture compared to the existing time-modulated phased-arrays systems achieving DM \cite{OFDM_DM,OurACM}, as it circumvents the need for the phase shifters.

-\subsection{2D space-time digitally-coded MTM-LWA array}
+\section{2D space-time digitally-coded MTM-LWA array}